-Trump tweets that Omar’s Israel remarks mark ‘dark day’
+Trump tweets that Omar’s Israel remarks mark a ‘dark day’

-WASHINGTON (AP) — President Donald Trump says Democrat Rep. Ilhan Omar’s newest remarks about Israel mark a ‘dark day’ for the Jewish state.
+WASHINGTON (AP) — President Donald Trump tweeted Tuesday that Democrat Rep. Ilhan Omar’s newest remarks about Israel mark a “dark day” for the Jewish state.

-He tweeted as House Democrats were preparing a resolution for Wednesday declaring that the House opposes anti-Semitism and bigotry.
-The measure is part of the Democrats’ pushback against Omar for suggesting last week that American supporters of Israel have conflicted allegiances.
+His comment came as House Democrats prepared a resolution by Speaker Nancy Pelosi and other Democrats, declaring that the House opposes anti-Semitism and bigotry.

-The declaration, written by Speaker Nancy Pelosi and other Democrats, comes after the Minnesota Democrat’s remarks suggesting American supporters of Israel are pushing people to have “allegiance to a foreign country.”
+Some Republicans and Jewish groups are pressuring Democrats for stronger action, including potentially removing Omar from the prestigious House Foreign Affairs Committee.

-Trump, a staunch supporter of Israel, tweeted that “Omar is again under fire for her terrible comments concerning Israel.”
-He called her remarks “A dark day for Israel!”
+Omar’s remarks have inflamed Democratic divisions over Israel, and Trump lobbed a tweet into the uproar.

 Most Read Nation & World Stories